piglatiao/Jailbreaks/OpenAI/ChatGPT/4.1-mini/README.md

 ## This prompt sucks
 It's a lot longer than it needs to be and contains a lot of completely unrelated shit.
 This is mostly my just Claude 4 Sonnet jailbreak, specifically one that counters the new "safety injection".
 I copied it over and was surprised that it worked ok, so I'm sharing.
 OpenAI DOES NOT USE INJECTIONS, but the text has jailbreaking properties so I kept it and subbed out mentions of Claude foor ChatGPT.
 I'm short on time to really fine-tune and optimize.
 Ugly and working is still working ;)

+I think you can cut out everything from "### /info" to "Opposite Response!" with no issue.